mconlon17/simple-vivo-book/Data-Management.md

 # Summary

-You will need to identify sources for each of the domains you choose to manage in Simple VIVO' as well as procedures for acquiring the data, getting the data.
+You will need to identify sources for each of the domains you choose to manage in Simple VIVO as well as procedures for acquiring the data, getting the data.
 Into the format required by Simple VIVO, and handling cases where the authoritative data may be incorrect.

 Simple VIVO spreadsheet cells can contain any of the following